frequency-chain/docs/pages/glossary.md

 ## Capacity Epoch

 The number of blocks before Capacity refills.
 In other words, it is the number of blocks before a Provider may reuse their Capacity Allocation.
+See [Capacity Renewal](./Tokenomics/ProviderIncentives.md).

 ## Capacity Staking

 A form of staking that allows Providers to use FRQCY Tokens as efficiently as possible, optimizing their generated Capacity for serving end users.
 Capacity Staking generates more Capacity per token staked than Provider Boosting.
+See [Capacity Staking](./Tokenomics/ProviderIncentives.md).

 ## Capacity Staking Ratio
 The ratio of the number of FRQCY Tokens that must be staked per unit of Capacity generated each Capacity Epoch.
+See [Capacity Staking](./Tokenomics/ProviderIncentives.md).

 ## Coinless User